gruns/furl/API.md

  * __args__: Shortcut for __query_params__.
- * __path__: A list of path segments to remove from the end of the existing path segments list or a path string to remove from the end of the existing path string.
+ * __path__: A list of path segments to remove from the end of the existing path segments list, or a path string to remove from the end of the existing path string, or True to remove the path entirely.
  * __fragment__: If True, remove the fragment portion of the URL entirely.
  * __query__: If True, remove the query portion of the URL entirely.
  * __query_params__: A list of query keys to remove from the query, if they